Terrorism in Lebanon: Right-wing terrorism

-On January 18, 1976, early in the Lebanese Civil War, the Muslim-inhabited district of La Quarantaine was attacked by right right-wing Lebanese Front.
-According to then-The Washington Post-correspondent Jonathan Randal, "Many Lebanese Muslim men and boys were rounded up and separated from the women and children and massacred," while the women and young girls were violently raped and robbed.
+On January 18, 1976, early in the Lebanese Civil War, the Muslim-inhabited district of La Quarantine was attacked by the right-wing Lebanese Front.
+According to then-The Washington Post-correspondent Jonathan Randal: "Many Muslim men and boys were rounded up and separated from the women and children and massacred; while many of the women and young girls were violently raped and murdered."

 The Sabra and Shatila massacre was the 16–18 September 1982 killing of between 700 and 3,500 civiliansmostly Palestinians and Lebanese Shiasin the city of Beirut during the Lebanese Civil War.
 It was perpetrated by the Lebanese Forces, one of the main Christian militias in Lebanon, and supported by the Israel Defense Forces (IDF) that had surrounded Beirut's Sabra neighbourhood and the adjacent Shatila refugee camp.
 On 16 December 1982, the United Nations General Assembly condemned the massacre and declared it to be an act of genocide.